Read our damp and mould report focusing on Awaab's Law

 This should also extend to external contractors or third parties where necessary.

 The landlord is expected to suitably resource complaint handling.
 While an increase in complaints may be seen in the short term, the landlord will start to notice the benefit of having increased oversight of service provision through complaints.
-Prioritising complaint handling and providing a robust complaint service will support the landlord by providing insight on recurring issues, highlight the strengths and weaknesses within the landlords' services and opportunities for the landlord to review and make improvements.

-When residents start to see the improvements, landlords have been able to make by having oversight of its complaint handling, this may then reflect in a reduction of complaints.
+When residents start to see the improvements landlords have been able to make by having oversight of its complaint handling, this may then reflect in a reduction of complaints.

-Landlords should provide suitable guidance and training to all staff that will be involved with complaint handling and not just its ‘complaint officer’.
-This will ensure that staff understand what is required within their role when dealing with complaints.
-This may include how to recognise and pass on a complaint to the appropriate person within the landlord, how to log complaints, the timescales involved and what a resident can expect in during the process.
-Information about a landlord’s complaints procedure should be available in several ways and this should include via its staff.
+This ensures staff understand what's required within their role when dealing with complaints.
+This may include how to recognise and pass on a complaint to the appropriate person within the landlord, how to log complaints, the timescales involved, and what a resident can expect during the process.

 Training should be refreshed on a regular basis but sooner if there are significant changes to the structure of the organisation or there are changes to the landlord's complaint policy.
-Landlords can find a range of tools, documentation and learning including good practice examples, e-learning, microlearning, webinars, videos, toolkits and podcasts at our Centre for Learning.
+Landlords can find a range of tools, documentation and learning including good practice examples, e-learning, microlearning, webinars, videos, toolkits and podcasts at our Centre for Learning

 The complaint handling process